-It happens to most of us; when we’re out in the sunshine, it’s easy to forget to reapply sunscreen after swimming, or we may misjudge the strength of the sun and get caught out.
-Sunburn can be excruciating, and it’s all too easy to end up with red and sore skin if you get too much sun and without using enough sun protection.
+It happens to most of us; when we’re out in the sunshine, it’s easy to forget to reapply sunscreen after swimming, or we may misjudge the sun’s strength and get caught out.
+Sunburn can be excruciating, and it’s too easy to end up with red and sore skin if you get too much sun and without enough sun protection.
 It is better to follow some great tips to treat sunburn properly.

-Although it’s common and seems temporary, a sunburn actually causes serious and long-lasting damage to your skin.
-Sunburn also increases your risk of developing skin cancer and aging your skin with wrinkles, lines, and uneven skin tone.
+Although it’s common and seems temporary, a sunburn causes severe and long-lasting damage to your skin.
+Sunburn also increases your risk of developing skin cancer and skin aging with wrinkles, lines, and uneven skin tone.
 The best way to deal with sunburn is not to get it in the first place – always remember to slap on your high SPF sunscreen, stay out of the sun as much as possible and reapply sunscreen regularly.

 Keep It Cool

-A cool shower or bath will help cool down your skin and take the sting out of the sunburn.
+A cool shower or bath will help cool down your skin and remove the sunburn’s sting.
 Once you’ve bathed or showered, pat yourself dry gently, leaving a little water on your skin.
-Apply after-sun with built-in moisturizer liberally to help keep the water in your skin and prevent it from drying out.
+Apply after-sun with built-in moisturizer liberally to help keep the water in your skin and prevent it from drying.